hveerten/katu/Readme.md

                      from the first slope to the second
     * `first_slope`: The value of the first exponent of the power law
     * `second_slope`: The value of the second exponent of the power law
-* `"power_law_with_exponential_cutoff"`: This option gives a power law with an exponential cutoff
-    * `slope`: The value of the exponent of the power law
-    * `break_point`: The normalization value for the energy in the exponential cutoff
-* `"hybrid"`: This option gives a thermal distribution of particles at low energies coupled with a power law at higher energies
+* `"black_body"`: This option gives a thermal distribution of photons
-    * `temperature`: The temperature of the distribution, in terms of the rest mass energy
+    * `temperature`: The temperature of the distribution, in terms of the rest mass energy of an electron
-    * `slope`: The value of the exponent of the power law

 ## Wrappers